 If the group employs less than 250 employees, it will qualify for the small business exemption if it meets either of the following criteria: (i) has revenue under DKK 250 million, or (ii) has a balance sheet sum under DKK 125 million.

-However, an enterprise that is generally exempted for preparing transfer pricing documentation based on the above criteria must prepare transfer pricing documentation for transactions with group companies’ resident in countries outside the EU/European Economic Area (EEA) with which Denmark does not have a DTT.
+However, an enterprise that is generally exempted from preparing transfer pricing documentation based on the above criteria must prepare transfer pricing documentation for transactions with group companies resident in countries outside the EU/European Economic Area (EEA) with which Denmark does not have a DTT.

 The Danish tax authorities have in the past interpreted section 3 B of the Danish Tax Control Act to require contemporaneous preparation of documentation, i.e. the final documentation must be in place by the statutory filing date of the tax return.
 On 1 January 2019, the current provisions in section 3 B of the Danish Tax Control Act was abolished and replaced by new provisions, which clearly outlines this contemporaneous requirement and is supported by recent case law.

 The Danish tax authorities may request a group’s transfer pricing documentation to be submitted within 60 days.
 The Danish tax authorities could request five years of documentation.

 If the transfer pricing documentation is missing or declared inadequate, meaning that the transfer pricing documentation is not submitted within the 60 days deadline, not prepared and finalised by the statutory filing date of the tax return, or if it does not meet the requirement as outlined in the Executive Order no. 1297 of 31 October 2018 ('the Executive Order on Documentation'), the Danish tax authorities can make an arbitrary assessment of the group’s income.